verofa/aws-resources-report/README.md

 - [jq, is like sed for JSON data](https://stedolan.github.io/jq/download/)
 - [Sed, a stream editor](https://www.gnu.org/software/sed/manual/sed.html)

+So let's start, for instance, getting the AWS inventory resource list of our VPCs
 - VCPs

 To get the main information about existing VPCs

 ~~~~